 Rumeli Fortress, built by the Ottomans in 1452.

-After about 90 minutes on the water (including a few stops along the way) we reached the farthest stop north: the village of Anadolu Kavagi.
+After about 90 minutes on the water (including a few stops along the way) the tour reaches its farthest stop north: the village of Anadolu Kavagi.

-Our ferry docked here for a few hours — more than enough time to grab lunch, do a little hike, and poke around the village.
+Our tour docked here for a few hours—more than enough time to grab lunch, do a little hike, and poke around the small village.

 Getting around Anadolu Kavagi and finding the path to Yoros Fort can be a bit confusing.
 So, we’ve included a map to help you find your way around.